 Know Your Wood

-By now, it should be obvious that no two pieces of timber are the same, and that each piece can be characterised in many different ways.
+By now, it should be obvious that no two pieces of timber are the same, and each piece can be characterised in many different ways.
 Redwood, Canadian Lumber Standard and Tanalised timber can all be Planed All Round, Rough Sawn, Planed Single Edge or Planed Both Sides, and could be graded as C16 or C24.

 You’re going to need to weigh all of these factors up when you’re selecting the timber for whatever it is you decide to build.

 Don’t forget that our team of experts is also available to answer any questions you may have about timber types or other construction concerns.
-At Buildworld we sell the best Timber & Sheet Materials, whether you’re a Yankee looking for lumber or a Brit who’s in need of some timber.
+At Buildworld, we sell the best Timber & Sheet Materials, whether you’re a Yankee looking for lumber or a Brit who’s in need of some timber.